 Discussion

-We used a small, unhumanned aerial system to measure components of complex forest structure across a broad environmental gradient of climatic water deficit in yellow pine/mixed-conifer forests of the Sierra Nevada, California heavily disturbed by the western pine beetle.
-By collecting individual tree-level data for ~30 hectares at each of 32 sites along the environmental gradient, we were able to simultaneously consider how local-scale forest structure (tree size, tree host/non-host composition, and tree density) interacted with broad-scale climate conditions to drive the probability of host tree (ponderosa pine) mortality, while also accounting for spatial aggregation of mortality arising from bark beetle host selection behavior.
+We found that host tree density is a dominant driver of host mortality, likely due to energy costs associated with beetles navigating forests with many non-hosts available.
+We also found that, even within a single forest insect/tree species pairing, in the same extreme drought, and conditional upon high levels of western pine beetle activity, host tree size may still strongly affect insect-induced tree mortality in different ways depending on background environmental conditions of water stress.
+We suggest that this may indicate different stages of bark beetle disturbance throughout the Sierra yellow pine/mixed-conifer system, with “outbreak” thresholds surpassed at the hottest, driest sites where larger trees led to more likely host mortality, but not yet surpassed in cooler, wetter sites, where smaller trees led to more likely host mortality.

 Broad-scale environmental condition

 We were surprised to only find a weakly positive main effect of climatic water deficit on the probability of ponderosa mortality, though an effect did materialize through its interaction with forest structure.
 We did not measure tree water stress at an individual tree level as in other recent work (Stephenson et al. 2019), and were instead treating climatic water deficit as a general indicator of tree stress following results of coarser-scale studies (Asner et al. 2016, Young et al. 2017) which may have contributed to our failure to detect a strong effect.
 Also, our entire study area experienced the same extreme hot drought between 2012 and 2015 and the variation of mortality explained by a main effect of climatic water deficit may be dampened when most trees are experiencing a high degree of water stress (Floyd et al. 2009, Fettig et al. 2019).